syncfusion-content/wpf-docs/wpf/Diagram/Themes.md

 ---
 layout: post
 title: Theme for diagram element | Syncfusion.
-description: How to apply theme for diagramming elements like Node, connectors, Annotations and theme properties to create custom Diagram theme?
+description: How to apply theme for diagramming elements such as Nodes, Connectors, Annotations, and Theme properties to create custom Diagram theme
 platform: wpf
 control: SfDiagram
 documentation: ug